News

 Tutorials

 Problem sheets will be released electronically on CMS and solutions should be submitted so that they will be corrected and returned before the tutorial.
-The problem sheets can be done in groups of two people.
+The problem sheets can be done in groups of up to three people.

-There will be regular tutorials where the tutor will go through the latest corrected problem sheet.
-The date of the tutorial will be announced as soon as possible.
+Starting on the 31th of october there will be regular tutorials each Friday 14-16 in SR 9 (building E2 4) where the tutor will go through the latest corrected problem sheet.
+The date of the tutorial will be fixed at the first lecture.

 Examination